ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.
+ c is 7 after the code executes

+ the = operator does not mean equals.
+It is assigning a value by saying that c is the value of the varaiable declared as c plus the variable declared as d.

 ## Question 3